Ripley6811/DSS-Data-Tidying-Excersize/README.md

 Coursera Course Project files

-These are notes on the "tidy data set" created for a Coursera course project.
+These are notes on the files created for a Coursera course project.

 Files included are: